kingmarki/COSC331/README.md

 Start - Starts new game

 Use "left", "right", and "kill" to control the hero
-### License & copyright
+### License
-© Alec Smoot, Mark Lemus - Licensed under MIT
+Alec Smoot, Mark Lemus - This project is licensed under the MIT License - see the LICENSE.md file for details